FNALLPC/lpc-scripts/README.md

 #### Pytest for Python modules

 To run the python unit/integration tests, you will need to have pytest installed.
 Currently the version of pytest in CMSSW_12_1_0_pre3 does not work and there is no pytest module installed on the cmslpc host machines.
-To create a local virtual env with pytest installed, use the commands:
+To create a local virtual environment with pytest installed, use the commands:

 ```bash
 cd <path to lpc-scripts>/lpc-scripts